Brightspace/react-valence-ui-fileviewer/README.md

 Then open `http://localhost:8080/` in your browser.

 ## Parameters
-FlieViewer has the following parameters:
+FileViewer has the following parameters:

 `progressCallback` Takes a callback function, which should accept a decimal, indicating the percentage loaded out of 100.
 May or may not be accurate.